sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/_index.md

 draft: false
 weight: 2
 day: friday
-description: "A Ritual of the Bloody Fist, gifted to them by the Black Shadow, has corrupted 6 of the remaining Hoylean Wizards from Hoyle!"
+description: "A Ritual of the Bloody Fist, gifted to them by the Black Shadow, has corrupted 6 of the remaining Hoylean Wizards."
 Layout: module

 author: Chris Colland
 reviewer: Scott Bennett
 requirements: